malishav/OSCOAP/draft-selander-ace-object-security-05.md

 # The Security Context # {#sec-context-section}

+OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+The specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
+In this section we define the security context, and also specify how to establish a security context in client and server based on common keying material and key derivation function (KDF).
+The EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} enables the establishment of forward secret keying material, and negotiation of KDF and AEAD, thus provides all necessary pre-requisite steps for using OSCOAP as defined here.

+# Security Context Definition # {#sec-context-def-section}

 The security context is the set of information elements necessary to carry out the cryptographic operations in OSCOAP.
-A security context needs to be pre-established and agreed upon between client and server.
-How this is done is out of scope of this memo, an example is given in the appendices of {{I-D.selander-ace-cose-ecdhe}}.
 Each security context is identified by a Context Identifier, which is unique within a given server.
 A Context Identifier that is no longer in use can be reassigned to a new security context.

 The security context has a "Client Write" part and a "Server Write" part.
 The client initiating a transaction uses the Client Write part of the context to protect the request; the server receiving the request first uses the Client Write part of the context to verify the request, then the Server Write part of the context to protect the response.
 Finally, the client uses the Server Write part of the context to verify the response.

-OSCOAP is very similar to TLS and borrows mechanisms such as key derivation, and nonce construction from {{I-D.ietf-tls-tls13}}.
-The main differences is that OSCOAP uses COSE {{I-D.ietf-cose-msg}} instead of the TLS record layer, which allows OSCOAP to use a context identifier, and sequence numbers of variable length.

-It should be noted that how the context is retrieved within the client and server is linked to the resource discovery, may be implementation specific, and is out of scope of this memo.

 An example is shown in {{sec-context-ex}}.